 This wasn’t a good experience, but we almost forgot it when we saw some of the most magical places in this world.
 The guide and the captain of the boat were nice persons.
 Nonetheless, if you are going to Coron don’t do a tour with K-Tours.

-The Super Ultimate Tour we did included a tour guide, shuttle service, life vests, fins, masks and snorkel, picnic buffet lunch and passed
+The Super Ultimate Tour we did included a tour guide, shuttle service, life vests, fins, masks and snorkel, picnic buffet lunch and passed at:

 - Kayangan Lake